Erase your traffic ticket fast and easy with America's #1 Traffic School course.

 1. Do a practice run

 Riders vary in how many miles they can ride and feel comfortable—both when they dismount from the bike and the next day.
 Remember, you are sitting for a long time in one position.
-That can cause muscle cramp or soreness.
+That can cause muscle cramps or soreness.
 Say you have planned a 400-mile trip.
 The last thing you want is to be stiff and sore after stopping for lunch, or when you wake up the next day.

 So, be practical.
 Don't just start out on a long trip without riding practice runs first.
 Start with a conservative number of miles before setting out on a lengthy trip.

 See if you can do 50 miles comfortably on a weekend day.
-Are you comfortable the day of the ride?
+Are you comfortable on the day of the ride?
 Are you comfortable the day after?
 If you are, lengthen by 10 miles per weekend until you find your max.
 (And if you're already riding longer than this, use the same principle.
 Extend it until you find your maximum comfort level.)

 If you’re sore, realize the amount of miles you can drive per day is going to be less than the mileage that made you sore.
 If you're sore after a 100-mile ride, say, decrease by 10 miles until you find your comfort level.